nagesh-c/DESIGN-AND-IMPLEMENTATION-OF-VIDEO-PROCESSING-TECHNIQUES-FOR-DETECTING-MOVING-OBJECTS/README.md

         $cd code
         $make makefile
 		$./background.out name-of-file

-And, would like to thank:

-        Mr. Vignesh
-        Mr. Sachin
-        Mr. STP

-for doing most of the development part.

 This project uses "Discrete Wavelet Transform" for Key Frame Extraction and "Vibe" for Background Subtraction.